Financial Assistance for Outstanding Students

 • Completed and passed the Introductory to Dairy course and exam.

-• Completed and passed at least one of the certified courses and exams.
+• Completed and passed at least one of the other DLT courses and exams.

 To Apply, Students Must: